Staff Spotlight: Shannon L. Bowring

 Shannon L. Bowring’s fiction has appeared in Silver Needle Press, Crack the Spine, The Seventh Wave, JMWW, The Maine Review, Sixfold, the Hawaii Pacific Review, and the Joy of the Pen online journal.
 Shannon’s work has been nominated for a Pushcart Prize and a Best of the Net Award.
 She holds a B.A. in English/Creative Writing from the University of Maine and is currently pursuing her MFA in Creative Writing at USM Stonecoast.
 Shannon grew up in Aroostook County, Maine, and now resides in the Midcoast region of the state.
 Shannon is also a Contributing Editor for Aspiring Author, a site offering business advice to writers in all stages of their careers.

-1 thought on “Student Spotlight: Shannon L. Bowring”
+1 thought on “Staff Spotlight: Shannon L. Bowring”

 • Shannon, your story held me all the way through, well done!
 I also loved your poetry reading.
 Thanks for sunshine on a dreary day!